Misheck99/repo01/README.md

 # repo01

-welcome the coding summer school
+welcome to the coding summer school